scalar-labs/scalardb/docs/storage-abstraction.md

 ### Repair a table

-You can repair table metadata of an existing table as follows:
+You can repair the table metadata of an existing table as follows:

 ```java
 // Repair the table "ns.tbl" with options.